BU-Spark/ds-livable-streets-bus-equity/fa23-team/README.md

-Each notebook contains our work of analysis the problem, and all the data used are in the data folder.
+Each notebook contains our work of analyzing the problem, and all the data used are in the data folder.

 Clone or download this branch and run the notebook.

-Final Report_Bus Equity_ DS 701 x Livable Streets Alliance .docx is the final report file
+Final Report_Bus Equity_ DS 701 x Livable Streets Alliance .docx is the final report file.

 ## Q2 (Bohan Wang)